Photo courtesy of Brandstory Communications

 Nuanced/mixed perceptions: Some comments reflect a wait-and-see attitude, neither enthusiastically supporting nor outright rejecting Premadasa.
 These accounts seem to be reserving judgment, possibly waiting for more concrete policy proposals (i.e., his manifesto) or actions.

-Overarching observations on discourse: A notable theme in some comments is the concern for the future of youth.
-Some commenters express worry about the country their children will inherit, suggesting a deep-seated anxiety about long term prospects.
-This concern transcends immediate political allegiances and points to a broader desire for substantial, long term solutions to the country’s problems.
+Overarching observations on discourse: A notable theme in some comments is the concern for the future of Sri Lanka’s youth.
+Some commenters express worry about the country their children will inherit, suggesting a deep-seated anxiety about Sri Lanka’s long-term prospects.
+This concern transcends immediate political allegiances and points to a broader desire for substantial, long-term solutions to the country’s problems.
 There are comments from individuals who appear to be part of the Sri Lankan diaspora.
 These commenters often express a mix of concern for their homeland and criticism of the political system.
 Some mention their intention to return to Sri Lanka to vote.
 The involvement of former cricketers in politics, particularly the mention of Tillakaratne Dilshan joining Premadasa’s party, draws mixed reactions.
 While some view it positively, others express disappointment that respected sports figures are entering what they perceive as a corrupt political arena.

 Anura Kumara Dissanayake (1,280 comments)

-Positive perceptions: AKD is widely seen as an honest, principled leader who offers hope for positive change.
+Positive perceptions: AKD is widely seen as an honest, principled leader who offers hope for positive change in Sri Lanka.
 Many commenters express strong support and enthusiasm for AKD and the National People’s Power (NPP) party, viewing them as a clean alternative to corrupt established parties.
-There’s a prevailing sentiment that AKD represents a new kind of politics focused on meritocracy, good governance and economic development.
+There’s a prevailing sentiment that AKD represents a new kind of politics focused on meritocracy, good governance, and economic development.
 Many express confidence in AKD’s ability to tackle corruption, improve public services, and create a more just society.
 His promises to change the “rotten system” resonate strongly with those frustrated with traditional politics.
-Relatedly, there’s significant hope that an AKD presidency would mark a new era, breaking from decades of mismanagement by political dynasties.
+Relatedly, there’s significant hope that an AKD presidency would mark a new era for Sri Lanka, breaking from decades of mismanagement by political dynasties.
 Supporters see him as representing the interests of ordinary people rather than (political) elites.

 Nuanced/mixed perceptions: Some commenters, while generally positive towards AKD, express scepticism about whether he can deliver on all his promises.
-They worry about the challenges of implementing reforms in the face of entrenched interests and the capture of the political class and culture by traditional elites.
+They worry about the challenges of implementing reforms in the face of entrenched interests, and the capture of Sri Lanka’s political class, and culture by traditional elites.
 There are questions about AKD’s ability to work with international partners and manage complex economic issues, given his left-leaning background.
-Some wonder if he has the diplomatic skills and economic expertise to navigate the debt crisis and relationships with major powers.
-A few express concern about AKD’s past association with the JVP’s militant phase in the late-1980s, although many see this as no longer relevant.
+Some wonder if he has the diplomatic skills and economic expertise to navigate Sri Lanka’s debt crisis and relationships with major powers.
+A few express concern about AKD’s past association with the JVP’s militant phase in the late-1980s, though many see this as no longer relevant.

 Why does perceptions mapping matter?